turquoiseowl/i18n/README.md

 ### Language Matching

-Language matching is performed when a list of one or more user-preferred languages is matched against a list of one or more application laguages, the goal being to choose the application languages which the user is most likely to understand.
+Language matching is performed when a list of one or more user-preferred languages is matched against a list of one or more application languages, the goal being to choose the application languages which the user is most likely to understand.
 The algorithm for this is multi-facted and multi-pass and takes the Language, Script and Region subtags into account.